YanivWein24/TCP_Server_Client/README.md

 * (optionary) Assign your preferred PORT number.

 ### Assigning IPV4 Address And PORT Number:
 By default, the server and the client are both set to `"localhost"` at port `5050`.

+To find Your own ipv4 adrress, open the command-line and type `ipcondig`.
+Now under "Wireless LAN adapter || Wi-Fi:" you can find:
+`IPv4 Address. . . . . . . . . . . : xxx.xxx.xxx.xxx`

 To use your own ipv4 address and port number, locate the `"SERVER"` and `PORT` variables on both `TCP_Server.py` and `TCP_Client.py`:
 ```python
 SERVER = "localhost"
 PORT = 5050
 ```
-Here you can insert your own address
+Here you can insert your own address and port number

 ```diff
 - SERVER = "localhost"